mind-inria/hidimstat/docs/src/model_agnostic_methods/conditional_feature_importance.rst

 Under standard assumptions such as additive model: :math:`Y = \mu(X) + \epsilon`,
 Conditional Feature Importance (CFI) allows for conditional independence testing, which determines if a feature provides any unique information to the model's predictions that isn't already captured by the other features.
-Essentially, we are testing the null hypothesis of conditional independence:
+Essentially, we are testing whether the output is independent of the studied feature given the rest of the input:

 .. math::
     \mathcal{H}_0: Y \perp\!\!\!\perp X_j | X_{-j}.